kevinsullivan/datasci-dev/README.md

 - You're now editing in a running container with the following, among other things.
   - VSCode will be open and ready for you to start developing your applications with professional-quality infrastructure
-  - A containerized/virtual computer delivering a richly configured environment including the Lean Prover and its library of formalized mathematics (mathlib)
-    - Ubuntu 20.04 LTS operating system
-    - Python and major data science libraries
-    - Lean Prover Community, with mathlib (bonusware!)
-    - The Widely used VSCode IDE, configured for data science software engineering
-    - Root "shell" into Ubuntu-based containerized development OS platform
-    - VSCode operates on a clone of your repo created in your containerized OS
   - The entire development environment builds itself when you first follow these procedures
 - You are editing a clone of your repo at the container directory, /workspaces.